-Vince Cullen offers mindful recovery retreats in the UK, Ireland, India and Thailand.
+Vince Cullen offers mindful recovery retreats in the UK, Ireland, India, Nepal, USA and Thailand.
 Vince is an ex-alcoholic who has been associated with Wat Thamkrabok monastery in Thailand and Buddhist-oriented drug and alcohol recovery since 1998.
 Vince provides a number of online services for addicts including the official Thamkrabok Monastery website.
 In 2009 Vince became a charter member of the Buddhist Recovery Network and established the Fifth Precept meditation for recovery group in Berkshire, UK.
 Vince is currently collaborating with others to offer online ‘Sit-and-ShareÂ’ recovery meetings via the Fifth Precept Group.
 Vince has completed a 2-yearCommitted Dhamma Practitioners Programme (CDPP) run by Gaia House in Devon, England.

 In 2013, Vince was appointed as Buddhist Prison Chaplain to HMP Coldinley (Men) and HMP Send (Women).

 Dana is a Pali term meaning “generosity” or “giving”.
 At the end of each retreat, people are given the opportunity to offer a donation to the teachers.

 The retreat teachings and mentoring sessions are offered in accordance with the Buddhist tradition of Dana (the practice and cultivation of generosity).
 Vince follows the ancient Buddhist tradition of not charging for the teachings he shares.
 The organisations that host his retreats and workshops sometimes cover his travel expenses but that is all.

 According to the Buddha, Dana is one of the central pillars upon which the spiritual life is built.
 Buddha invented a system of “open hands” whereby he who shares the Buddhist teachings is dependent on the one who receives these teachings.